 Jeff Rector Secures Rights for “Mr. 59: The Al Geiberger Story, One of Golf’s Greatest Legends"

-Golf champion Al Greiberger's life story rights acquired by Jeff Rector and Millenium Concepts for all media.

-LOS ANGELES, CA, USA, July 30, 2020 /EINPresswire.com/ -- Award-winning filmmaker and best-selling author Jeff Rector has recently secured the television, motion picture and all media rights for the life story of legendary champion golfer Al Greiberger, beginning with his forthcoming book, “Mr. 59: The Al Geiberger Story, One of Golf’s Greatest Legends.”
+Award-winning filmmaker and best-selling author Jeff Rector has recently secured the television, motion picture and all media rights for the life story of legendary champion golfer Al Geiberger, beginning with his forthcoming book, “Mr. 59: The Al Geiberger Story, One of Golf’s Greatest Legends.”

 Al Geiberger, a legendary champion, two-time Ryder Cup member and 11-time PGA Tour winner, is the first golfer to break 60 on the PGA Tour, shooting 59 at the Danny Thomas Memphis Classic in 1977 – a world record that still remains unbroken after 39 years.
 Ever since that historic day, Al Geiberger has been known as “Mr. 59.”